Fiction writers might learn the construction of a story from the screen writers.

 The story's progression occurs when the characters one by one or all together negate, support, or contrast the main character.
 At this phase, the inference factor comes into play.
 This means the interchange between the characters, and also, what the reader or the viewer infers from the tone, point of view, and symbolisms.
 What the reader or viewer infers--consciously or without knowing--is significant because it will provide the story with originality.

 Phase four or the backbone or the process of the story is the toughest part for most writers, because here the writer will need to make the characters and behavior reflect the ideas behind the story.
-Backbone develops as the writes continues writing the story.
+Backbone develops as the writer continues writing the story.
 The backbone is the dramatic arguing of the characters in support of or against what the story is about.
 The backbone of the story binds together the main character, key characters and the conflict, through scenes and sequences.
 This is where mini climaxes start to surface to illustrate the main character's transformation through a dynamic central idea.

 The writer has to establish a theme or, in other words, a basis for the story's premise in order to create the backbone.
 Backbone arises from the moral or immoral dilemma of the story.
 In other words, the theme asks the question of "what if"; the characters and their behavior become the backbone.
 For example: The question 'What if jealousy turns a good man into a murderer?' finds its backbone in the story of Othello.